 Pick up messages when you’re busy or offline.

 There’s more: conference calls, chats, free video calling, online games, text messaging, voice-mail and call-forwarding.

 There are also Skype-compatible cordless, (with a PC or without) wifi and mobile phones.
 Check it all out at the Skype Store.

-The basics are: Download and install the software, get a computer headset if you don’t have one, add some contacts, (you can import them from other programs) pre-pay the equivalent of about $10 U.S. for SkypeOut, and start calling.
+The basics are: Download and install the software, get a computer headset if you don’t have one, add some contacts, (you can import them from other programs) pre-pay the equivalent of about $10 U.S. and start calling.
 The sound quality is phenomenal.
 Much better than my regular phone.
 I talk to cousins on the other side of the country and it sounds like we’re in the same room.